kvrivas854/palmetto-weather/README.md

 ## Setup Instructions

 ### 1. Clone the main Repository
-Clone this repository to your local machine and navigate to the project directory.
+Clone this repository to your local machine and navigate to the working directory.

 ```bash
 git clone <repository-url>